 But the star of the show and must-visit attraction is the extraordinarily spectacular Watkins Glen State Park gorge trail hike.

-The famous trail consists of a beautifully crafted 1.5 mile stone walkway and over 800 stone steps that collectively transport hikers through a dramatic narrow gorge, passing by nineteen waterfalls and culminating in a staggering scene at Rainbow Falls.
+The famous trail consists of a beautifully crafted 1.5 milestone walkway and over 800 stone steps.
+This trail collectively transports hikers through a dramatic narrow gorge, passing by nineteen waterfalls and culminating in a staggering scene at Rainbow Falls.